-The record winner from October 2019 has not yet claimed their prize.
-Of the other 11 winners, six chose to remain anonymous and five went public with their win.
-The largest anonymous claim was made in June 2019 for a jackpot of £123 million, while the largest public claim was the one made by Chris and Colin Weir in July 2011.
+The record winner from October 2019 opted to stay anonymous when they claimed their prize.
+Of the other 11 winners, five chose to remain private and six went public with their win.
+The largest public claim was the one made by Chris and Colin Weir in July 2011.